 These species have greatest effect on the northern part of the Heritage Coast that will form the new NNR.
-The emerging NNR management plan has a section on their management.
-Sika management in particular will encourage collaborative working with landowners across the Heritage Coast area.
+A Deer Management Plan is being agreed amongst the NNR partners.

 3. Site Management: List here any changes to the European Diploma holding site management, in relation to both terrestrial and aquatic environments (as appropriate), and in relation to staff and finances, since the last annual report was submitted to the Council of Europe.
 Please also indicate any unresolved difficulties that you have encountered.